 Are CFDs necessary for Copy Trading?

 Yes.
-CFDs provide the flexibility that makes it possible to execute copied trades while maintaining precise proportions between the copier’s allocated Copy funds and the copied trader’s account.
-Without CFDs, if a trader you’re copying with $100 invested a portion of his account in Google stock, for example, you would not be able to copy this trade, since one Google share currently costs over $500.
+CFDs provide the flexibility that makes it possible to execute copied trades while maintaining precise proportions between the copier’s allocated funds and the copied trader’s account.
+Without CFDs, if a trader you’re copying with $100 invested a portion of his account in Google stocks, for example, you would not be able to copy this trade, since one Google share currently costs over $500.

 What’s the difference between a CFD and an ETF?

 While there are similarities between CFDs and ETFs (Exchange-Traded Funds), they are quite different.
 The similarity is that they are both derivatives: An ETF is a fund which aggregates various financial assets into one tradable instrument, while a CFD is a contract regarding a price-change in a certain asset – meaning in both cases, you don’t actually purchase the underlying assets.
 However, while ETFs are composed by financial institutions following a specific market strategy (often used to hedge risk), a CFD is offered by a broker to enable access to private users.
 Similar to ETFs, CFD trading can be used to create a portfolio which follows a market strategy, giving the user absolute control over the assets they choose to hold, and enabling them to manage their own risks.